airsahin/wine-quality-prediction/README.md

 # 🥂 Wine Quality Classifier

-A Streamlit web app that predicts the quality of white wines based on their chemical properties — powered by a hybrid machine learning model that combines the strengths of LightGBM and Decision Tree classifiers.
+A Streamlit web app that predicts the quality of white wines based on their chemical properties — powered by a hybrid machine learning model that combines Random Forest and Decision Tree classifiers.

 [![Streamlit App](https://img.shields.io/badge/Streamlit-Live_App-brightgreen)](https://wine-quality-prediction-production.up.railway.app/)